gvwilson/fiction/iffy/index.md

 *be ready*
 The thought appeared fully-formed in Iffy's head.
-She elbowed Ignacio just as all hell broke loose.
+She elbowed Iñacio just as all hell broke loose.

 The scanner bot raised its paddle arms and spun around, knocking one of the Marines off der feet.